-FCENABLE { [option] [file] }

-where description: is an option and must be preceded by a dash ('-') or slash ('/'). option file is a file specification for an object file or library file.
+FCENABLE { [option] [file] } where description: option is an option and must be preceded by a dash ('-') or slash ('/'). file is a file specification for an object file or library file.
 If no file extension is specified, a file extension of "obj" is assumed.
 Wild card specifiers may be used.
-The following describes the command line options. b Do not create a backup file.
+The follow ing describes the command line options. b Do not create a backup file.
 By default, a backup file will be created.
-The backup file name will have the same file name as the input file and a file extension of "bob" for object files and "bak" for library files. С Specify a list of class names, each separated by a comma.
+The backup file name will have the same file name as the input file and a file extension of "bob" for object files and "bak" for library files. с Specify a list of class names, each separated by a comma.
 This enables the far call optimization for all segments belonging to the specified classes.
-Specify a list of segment names, each separated by a comma.
-This enables the S far call optimization for all specified segments.
-Specify a list of ranges, each separated by a comma, for which no far call x optimizations are to be made.
-A range has the following format. seg\name start-end or seg\name start:length seg\name is the name of a segment. start is an offset into the specified segment defining the start of the range. end is an offset into the specified segment defining the end of the range. length is the number of bytes from start to be included in the range.
+S Specify a list of segment names, each separated by a comma.
+This enables the far call optimization for all specified segments. x Specify a list of ranges, each separated by a comma, for which no far call optimizations are to be made.
+A range has the following format. seg_name is the name of a segment. start is an offset into the specified segment defining the start of the range. end is an offset into the specified segment defining the end of the range. length is the number of bytes from start to be included in the range.
 All values are assumed to be hexadecimal.

-1. If more than one class list or segment list is specified, only the last one is used.
-A class or segment list applies to all object and library files regardless of their position relative to the class or segment list.
+- 1. If more than one class list or segment list is specified, only the last one is used.
+A class or segment list applies to all object and library files regardless of their position relative to the class or segment list. - 2.
+A range list applies only to the first object file following the range specification.
+If the object file contains more than one module, the range list will only apply to the first module in the object file.